-Level 4 Appeal

-The Appeals Council will review your appeal and give you an answer.
-The Appeals Council works for the Federal government.
+Level 4 Appeal The Medicare Appeals Council (Council) will review your appeal and give you an answer.
+The Council is part of the Federal government.

-- If the answer is yes, or, if the Appeals Council denies our request to review a favorable Level 3 Appeal decision, the appeals process may or may not be over.
+- If the answer is yes, or if the Council denies our request to review a favorable Level 3 Appeal decision, the appeals process may or may not be over.
 We will decide whether to appeal this decision to Level 5.
-Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 4 decision that is favorable to you. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Appeals Council's decision. - If we decide to appeal the decision, we will let you know in writing. - If the answer is no, or, if the Appeals Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you might be able to continue to the next level of the review process.
-If the Appeals Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 Appeal.
-If the rules allow you to go on, the written notice will also tell you who to
+Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 4 decision that is favorable to you. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Council's decision. - If we decide to appeal the decision, we will let you know in writing. - If the answer is no or if the Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you might be able to continue to the next level of the review process.
+If the Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 Appeal.
+If the rules allow you to go on, the written notice will also tell you who to contact and what to do next if you choose to continue with your appeal.

-Level 5 Appeal

-A judge at the Federal District Court will review your appeal.
+Level 5 Appeal A judge at the Federal District Court will review your appeal.

-This is the last step of the administrative appeals process.
+This is the last step of the appeals process.